-Johnson & Johnson is committed to protecting its information assets.
-Our Information Security and Risk Management (ISRM) organization, led by our Chief Information Security Officer, has global reach with a presence in all regions of the world, and provides ongoing security consulting on relevant policies, procedures and requirements to all Johnson & Johnson businesses.
-ISRM has developed a robust program, which constantly enhances our security capabilities to safeguard the Company’s networks, systems, products, and information against evolving cyber threats.
-In terms of data privacy, it is our strict policy to protect the privacy of those who entrust us with their personal information.
-In addition to our Code of Business Conduct and all the laws that apply to our operating companies’ handling of personal information, we also have global privacy policies to which all our businesses worldwide must adhere.
+Johnson & Johnson is strongly committed to protecting the privacy of those who entrust us with their personal information.
+In addition to our Code of Business Conduct and all the laws that apply to our operating companies’ handling of personal information, we also maintain global privacy policies to which all our businesses worldwide must adhere.
 Our policies reflect our commitment to fair and transparent information practices.
+Similarly, through our Information Security and Risk Management organization, we safeguard the Company’s networks, systems, products and information against evolving cyber threats to prevent unintended or unauthorized access to both business and personal information.